ljubon/waltz/docker/DOCKER.md

 # Running

 ## Docker Compose
-To start Waltz with a Postgres instance in just one command, you can use [docker-compose.yml](../docker-compose.yml) and run it with:
+To start Waltz with a Postgres instance in just one command, you can use [docker-compose.yml](../docker-compose.yml) and run it with:man systemd.unit

     $> docker-compose up -d